Looming U.S. rate hike, unstable markets spark Asia perpetual bond boom

-HONG KONG, Aug 28 Prospects of a U.S. interest rate hike and volatile stock markets have turned perpetual bonds into a popular funding tool for Asian companies, which have doubled their borrowing this way to a record $26 billion so far this year.
+HONG KONG Prospects of a U.S. interest rate hike and volatile stock markets have turned perpetual bonds into a popular funding tool for Asian companies, which have doubled their borrowing this way to a record $26 billion so far this year.

 Perpetual bonds or "perps" are attractive to companies because they are long term, which eases refinancing pressure on borrowers.
 Companies can also classify perps as equity, which makes it easier and less costly to borrow further by keeping the overall debt-to-equity ratio low.